-Since 2006, the Disability Alliance BC Emergency Preparedness Project. has been a leader in promoting the inclusion of people with disabilities in emergency preparedness in British Columbia and Canada.
+Since 2006, Disability Alliance BC (DABC), formerly known as the B.C.
+Coalition of People with Disabilities, has been running the Emergency Preparedness Project and has been a leader in promoting the inclusion of people with disabilities in emergency preparedness in British Columbia and Canada.

-The Disability Alliance BC and Volunteer Canada have trained 20 trainers from disability organizations and volunteer centres from B.C, Yukon, Alberta, Ontario and New Brunswick to deliver community training in emergency planning for people with disabilities.
+DABC and Volunteer Canada, have trained 20 trainers from disability organizations and volunteer centres from BC, Yukon, Alberta, Ontario and New Brunswick to deliver community training in emergency planning for people with disabilities.

 DABC has collaborated with a number of agencies to create a number of training manuals, and resources for community groups and individuals who want to prepare themselves and/or play a role in emergency planning and response in their communities.
 The best example of this compiled knowledge is found within Prepare to Survive - Prepare to Help document.
 Further information can be found within the library of the DABC which has gathered these resources to most easily search for any resources may be needed for emergency preparedness for people with disabilities.